 Therefore, include the following in each annotation:

-When looking at various example, you may find some differences.
+When looking at various examples, you may find some differences.
 This is ok because:

 The APA manual does not explicitly outline the format